-Transfer students are eligible for all scholarships available to returning students.
-Students can submit the Mason Scholarship Application online.
-Some scholarships require a Mason GPA, which may limit some scholarships for transfers.
-Students should also check with their college or department.
+Generally, transfer students are eligible for most of the scholarships available to returning students and should submit the Mason Scholarship Application.
+However, certain scholarships do require students to have a GPA from Mason, which could limit some scholarships for transfer students.
+Students should also check with the individual college or department for financial assistance.

 Are scholarships available for international students?

-Scholarships are a great way for international students to obtain financial aid.
-For more information visit financial aid for international students.
+Scholarships are a great way for international students to obtain financial assistance.
+For more information, visit financial aid for international students.

 When will I hear if I am awarded a Mason Scholarship?

-Scholarship award notifications will be sent to Mason Scholarship recipients no later than mid-August.
+Scholarship award notifications will be emailed to Mason Scholarship recipients no later than mid-August.
 ONLY those students selected to receive a Mason scholarship will be notified.
-As funding becomes available additional scholarships may be awarded.

-Why should I notify the scholarship office of an award?
+Why should I notify the Office of Student Financial Aid that I am receiving an outside award?

-Financial Aid recipients are required to report all educational resources to the Office of Student Financial Aid.
-Once our office has received notification of an award from an outside agency, the student’s award will be updated on his financial aid package as a resource.
-The combination of resources and other financial aid cannot exceed cost of attendance, as a result a student’s financial aid may be reduced (most often loans) to offset the value of their educational resource(s).
+In accordance with Federal regulations, financial aid recipients are required to report all educational resources to the Office of Student Financial Aid.
+After the OSFA has received notification of an award from an outside agency, the student’s financial aid package will be updated with the award listed as a resource.
+The combination of resources and other financial aid cannot exceed the student’s cost of attendance; and, as a result, a student’s financial aid may be reduced to offset the value of the educational resource(s).

 Why was my scholarship check used to pay my balance due instead of paying for my books and supplies, as specified?

-Scholarship checks made payable to Mason MUST be applied to the student’s account.
-Any funds remaining will be provided to the student in the form of a refund, either a paper check or electronic refund (E-Refund), which can be used for books & supplies.
+Scholarship checks made payable to Mason will be applied to the student’s account first and applied to any outstanding balance owed to Mason.
+Any funds remaining will be provided to the student in the form of a refund which can then be used for books & supplies.